CSC-590-Open-Source-Development/General/CONTRIBUTIONS.md

 # 📜 Project Contributions Log

 This document records the work done on this project and lists the contributors responsible for each task, feature, bug fix, or improvement.
+This document is automatically updated based on commit history!!

 ## 📌 Contributions Log